as224/metabolomics/README.md

 6. [Workflow of LDSC and HDL](#workflow-ldsc-hdl)

 ## Harmonization <a name="harmonize"></a>
 The main objective here is to ensure a consistent format for the GWAS studies utilized in the subsequent analytical procedures.
 Consequently, the availability of the necessary values is guaranteed.

+### Requirements and Workflow:
+The chosen GWAS study that is harmonized, should contain the follwing values for all investigated Single Nucleotide Polymorphisms (SNPs):
+- SNP ID
+- Chromosome on which the SNP is located
+- Genomic Position or base pair coordinate, preferably on assembly GRCH38 (otherwise, transformation is later possible)
+- Effect allele
+- Non-effect-allele
+- Effect Allele Frequency (EAF), representing the frequency of the effect allele in the population
+- Effect direction or beta effect
+- Odds Ratio (OR), representing the association between the SNP and the trait
+- Standard Error (SE)
+- P-value
+- Investigated trait or phenotype
+- Sample size of the study

+Starting, run Harmonize.sh.
+Here, adapt the script to the available columns of the GWAS file.
+The resulting TSV contains the necessary columns in the needed format.

+If the data is from an earlier assembly, the tool "LiftOver" can be used for transformation.
+For that, add the --bed parameter, and the script generates the necessary input file for LiftOver.
+Following, the LiftOver results are merged with the origin file to obtain the new positions: awk -F"\t" 'FNR==NR{a[$4]=$2; next}{print $1"\t"$2"\t"a[$1]"\t"$4"\t"$5"\t"$6"\t"$7"\t"$8"\t"$9"\t"$10"\t"$11"\t"$12}' liftOverResult.bed resultHarmonize.tsv > result.final

+Furthermore, the script can filter p-values and SNPs with unavailable EAFs if needed.

+Following, run 2_merger_colnames.pl with the resulting file.
+This script switches the effect and non-effect alleles if the EAF is over 0.5 and adapts the EAF, beta effect, and odds ratio (OR) accordingly.
+If dbSNP is available, allele frequencies and/or the Minor Allele Frequency (MAF) can be added.

-### Requirements:
+### Scripts:

-### 1. Harmonize.sh
+#### 1. Harmonize.sh
 Command: bash harmonize.sh -i gwas -t trait [--pvalue] [--bed] [--eaf]

 Parameters:
 - -i: The GWAS study that is harmonized (in gzip format)
 - -t: the studied trait
 - --pvalue: include, if SNPs with a p-value >= 0.05 should be excluded
 - --bed: include, if a .bed file should be created
-- --eaf: include, if invalid EAFs should be filtered
+- --eaf: include, if invalid EAFs (NA or “.”) should be filtered

-### 2. 2_merger_colnames.pl
+#### 2. 2_merger_colnames.pl
 Command: perl 2_merger_colnames.pl resulting_SH_file dbsnp output_file

 Parameters:
 - resulting_SH_file: output file of bring_to_gwascatalog_format.sh
 - dbsnp: theoretically, here, dbsnp files can be used to add allele frequency from dbSNP to the study file and/or fix MAF in case it was provided.
 - output_file: output directory

-### 3. other scripts
+#### 3. other scripts
-- bring_to_gwascatalog_format.sh:
-- preprocess.sh:
+- bring_to_gwascatalog_format.sh: Second origin script for the second steps of Harmonization while creating the .bed files.
+- preprocess.sh: First Origin script for the first step of the Harmonization
 - filter_pval.py: alternative script for p-value filtering
-- filter_EAF.py: used during Harmonization if --pvalue is added
+- filter_EAF.py: used during Harmonization if --pvalue is added, filters SNPs that have an invalid EAF